waiwera/waiwera/doc/user/setup_mesh.rst

 2-D radial meshes
 -----------------

-For radial problems, a 2-D mesh file can also be used, and the **mesh.radial** Boolean value should be set to true.
+For radial problems, a 2-D mesh file can also be used, and the **"mesh.radial"** Boolean value should be set to true.

 For example: